johnazre/docker-create-react-app/README.md

 ## Requirements

-* This was built using Docker version `17.12.0-ce` (the current version as of the creating of this repo), so that would be the safest bet, but it may be backwards compatible to a degree.
+* This was built using Docker version `17.12.0-ce` (the current Docker version as of the creating of this repo), so that would be the safest bet, but it may be backwards compatible to a degree.
 I never tested it.

 ## Getting Started